Sithamalli Sri Subramanya Shastrigal Yateendral

-Life and work
+Biography

-Sithamalli Subramanya Shastrigal, was born in April 1866 in Sithamalli.
-His father, Sri Kothandarama Iyer, was a big land owner and owned considerable land in Tanjore district.
-It is believed that their ancestors came from Kerala sometime in the 16th century.
-Sri Subramanya Shastrigal's Guruparampara is from Sri Abhirama Bhattar.
-Shastrigal lost his father at the very early age of 10.
-Shastrigal started his vedic education under Brammashri Mannargudi Raju Sastri.
-Raju Shastri was considered an authority on the Vedas and a pre-eminent scholar and was also the recipient of the title of Mahamahopadya from the then British Government.
+Sithamalli Subramanya Shastrigal was born in April 1866 in Sithamalli, Tamil Nadu.
+His father, Sri Kothandarama Iyer, owned considerable land in Tanjore district.
+Their ancestors reportedly came from Kerala sometime in the 16th century.
+Shastigral was the 7th guruparampara of Abhirami Pattar.
+Shastrigal lost his father at age 10.
+He started his vedic education under Brammashri Mannargudi Raju Sastri, a pre-eminent scholar of the Vedas.